georgehalal/academic-kickstart/content/home/about.md

 # About Me

 Born and raised in Syria, my family and I moved to Lebanon in 2012 due to the Syrian Civil War.
-After graduating high school in Lebanon, I moved to the U.S. for college and my family moved to Dubai, UAE.
-I am now an undergraduate senior at Lehigh University, majoring in physics and minoring in applied mathematics.
-I currently use machine learning techniques, a form of artificial intelligence, to study strong interactions using data from ultrarelativistic heavy ion collisions at the STAR experiment at RHIC.
-I also previously aided in building, testing, and analyzing the performance of one of the detector upgrades for STAR.
-Upon graduation, I plan on pursuing a Ph.D. in experimental high energy physics and eventually working as a professor at a research university.
+After graduating high school in Lebanon, I moved to the U.S. for college, and my family moved to Dubai, UAE.
+I currently use machine learning techniques, a form of artificial intelligence, to analyze data from ultrarelativistic heavy ion collisions at the STAR experiment at RHIC.
+I also previously aided in building, testing, and analyzing the performance of one of the detector upgrades for STAR among other projects.
+In June 2019, I will be attending Stanford University to pursue my PhD in physics.
+I hope to eventually work as a professor at a research university.